gbd-consult/qwc2/README.md

 Developing Plugins
 ------------------
+* Plugins are stored unter *./QWC2Components/plugins/*.
+* Style information for the Plugins is stored under *./QWC2Components/plugins/style/*.
-Plugins are stored unter ./QWC2Components/plugins/.
-To devolop your own you should start by copying one of the existing Plugins.
+* To develop your own you should start by copying one of the existing Plugins.
 There is an Example plugin to serve as a blueprint.
-Style information for the Plugins is stored under ./QWC2Components/plugins/style/.
-To embed your Plugin into the *qwc2-demo-app* it needs to be added to the ./config.json and ./js/appConfig.js configuration files.
+* To embed your Plugin into the [qwc2-demo-app](https://github.com/gbd-consult/qwc2-demo-app) it needs to be added to the *./config.json* and *./js/appConfig.js* configuration files.